Azure/iot-edge-sqlite/README.md

 ## Azure IoT Edge Compatibility ##
 Current version of the module is targeted for the [Azure IoT Edge GA](https://azure.microsoft.com/en-us/blog/azure-iot-edge-generally-available-for-enterprise-grade-scaled-deployments/).
-If you are using [v1 version of IoT Edge](https://github.com/Azure/iot-edge/tree/master/v1) (previously known as Azure IoT Gateway), please use v1 version of this module, all materials can be found in [v1](https://github.com/Azure/iot-edge-sqlite/tree/master/v1) folder.
+If you are using the obsolete [v1 version of IoT Edge](https://github.com/Azure/iot-edge/tree/master/v1) (previously known as Azure IoT Gateway), please use v1 version of this module, all materials can be found in [v1](https://github.com/Azure/iot-edge-sqlite/tree/master/v1) folder.

 Find more information about Azure IoT Edge at [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-iot-edge-works).